oracle-livelabs/analytics-ai/ce-genai-ocw24/lab1-provision-ai-agent-stack/provision.md

-# Provision AI Agent Stack
+# Provision AI Agent Stack using Resource Manager

 ## About this Workshop